Creating Tests

 - Every referenced locator exists and belongs to a route-aware locator group.

-- The suite, module, and environment names are clear enough that another team member could reuse them later.
+- The suite, tag, and environment names are clear enough that another team member could reuse them later.

 AppraiseJS is designed so your test logic stays clear, reusable, and never buried inside scripts.